51 of the Most Colorful Crabs in the World

 Though this crab is beautiful, it has become a major pest in many parts of the world.
 It has been described as the most invasive species of decapod to reach the Mediterranean.
 This is a somewhat recent invasion, as the first sightings of urchin crabs in this region were in Italy in 1999.

-Nature’s Most Colorful Crabs
+Nature’s Brightly Colored Crabs

-Whether you’re on the beach, in a marsh, or swimming through a coral reef, you’re likely to see some of the world’s most colorful crabs.
+Whether you’re on the beach, in a marsh, or swimming through a coral reef, you’re likely to see some of the planet’s most colorful crabs.
 You might need to look closely, but if you take the time, you’ll be glad you took a moment to witness these tiny wonders!